matteorinalduzzi/TTM/README.md

 ## Abstract
 This article explores the application of foundation models for predicting tide levels in the Venice Lagoon.<br /><br />
-In particular, we leverage [Tiny Timeseries Mixers](https://huggingface.co/ibm/TTM), a family of foundational models for time series forecasting developed and open-sourced by [IBM Research](https://arxiv.org/pdf/2401.03955.pdf), in order to demostrate how foundation models could democratize access to time series forecasting technologies, allowing SMEs with limited statistical knowledge to put their domain experties in action with ease.<br />
+In particular, we leverage [Tiny Timeseries Mixers](https://huggingface.co/ibm/TTM), a family of foundational models for time series forecasting developed and open-sourced by [IBM Research](https://arxiv.org/pdf/2401.03955.pdf), in order to demonstrate how foundation models could democratize access to time series forecasting technologies, allowing SMEs with limited statistical knowledge to put their domain expertise in action with ease.<br />
-Furthermore we demonstrate how such models can be easily deployed and run on the [IBM watsonx platform](https://www.ibm.com/watsonx) so to streamline the process and unlock additional benefits such as proper AI governance.<br /><br />The work leverages data retrieved from the official [portal of the City of Venice](https://www.comune.venezia.it/it/content/centro-previsioni-è-segnalazioni-maree) and from [ISPRA Servizio Laguna di Venezia](https://www.venezia.isprambiente.it/rete-meteo-mareografica), two of the major institutional data providers for what concerns sea levels in the Venice Lagoon.<br /><br />
+Furthermore, we demonstrate how such models can be easily deployed and run on the [IBM watsonx platform](https://www.ibm.com/watsonx) so to streamline the process and unlock additional benefits such as proper AI governance.<br /><br /> The work leverages data retrieved from the official [portal of the City of Venice](https://www.comune.venezia.it/it/content/centro-previsioni-è-segnalazioni-maree) and from [ISPRA Servizio Laguna di Venezia](https://www.venezia.isprambiente.it/rete-meteo-mareografica), two of the major institutional data providers for what concerns sea levels in the Venice Lagoon.<br /><br />
-The article is developed as follows:<br />
-firstly we provide a brief overview of the high tides phenomenon in the Venice Lagoon and the tecniques usually leveraged for estimating the sea level; secondly, we describe the process of data acquisition, data cleaning and data preparation performed in order to obtain the input datasets for our models; then we show how to use TTM models for both one-shot inference against the base pre-trained model and few-shot fine-tuning based on a sample of our data; finally, we present the obtained results, discuss the possible implications of the use of foundational models in time series forecasting and address how the current work could be expanded.<br /><br />
+The article is developed as follows: firstly we provide a brief overview of the high tides phenomenon in the Venice Lagoon and the techniques usually leveraged for estimating the sea level; secondly, we describe the process of data acquisition, data cleaning and data preparation performed in order to obtain the input datasets for our models; then we show how to use TTM models for both one-shot inference against the base pre-trained model and few-shot fine-tuning based on a sample of our data; finally, we present the obtained results, discuss the possible implications of the use of foundational models in time series forecasting and address how the current work could be expanded.<br /><br />
 The code for implementing this approach is provided in a [Jupyter notebook](ttm_venice_levels.ipynb).<br /><br />
-Our aim with this article is to that this approach offers a promising solution for time series forecasting tasks, particularly when combined with a user-friendly platform like watsonx.
+Our aim with this article is that this approach offers a promising solution for time series forecasting tasks, particularly when combined with a user-friendly platform like watsonx.
 Specifically:
 1. **Feasibility of data science project:** A data science project leveraging publicly available data and open-source models (TTM by IBM Research) was created to predict tide levels in the Venice Lagoon.
-2. **Effectiveness of WatsonX platform:** The IBM watsonx platform provided a convenient environment for running the model tuning and predictions.
+2. **Effectiveness of watsonX platform:** The IBM watsonx platform provided a convenient environment for running the model tuning and predictions.
 The platform facilitated easy integration with the GitHub repository and seamless import of necessary artifacts within the machine learning service.

 ## Introduction

 The Venice Lagoon is a unique ecosystem where the city of Venice itself is built on a network of islands and canals.
 This beautiful setting comes with a challenge: fluctuating tide levels.
 Particularly high tides, known as "acqua alta," can flood parts of the city, impacting residents and infrastructure.

-Predicting these high tides accurately, but also giving indication on times for hifgh and low tides in the day, is crucial for flood forecasting and water management.
+Predicting these high tides accurately, but also giving indication on times for high and low tides in the day, is crucial for flood forecasting and water management.
 By knowing the expected water level, authorities can activate flood barriers, issue warnings, and adjust transportation routes to minimize disruption.

 Such study is a two-step process, according to [ISPRA](https://www.venezia.isprambiente.it/modellistica).
 First, scientists separate out the predictable influence of the moon and sun using established methods.
 Then, they tackle the more chaotic effect of weather.
 Here, two approaches come into play.
 Statistical models analyze past data on tides, weather patterns, and even forecasts to find reliable connections and predict future surges.
 Deterministic models, on the other hand, use powerful computer simulations to mimic how the ocean responds to wind and pressure, calculating the surge across the entire Mediterranean.

 By combining these methods, scientists can provide accurate short-term forecasts (12-48 hours) and a general idea of the tide's direction over longer periods (3-5 days).

 In this context, we explore the use of a foundational model specifically developed to handle time series data for predicting sea levels in the Venice Lagoon.
-Such an approach allow us to consider multiple factors that influences tides without directly handling the complex statistical tecniques that are usually associated with multivariate forecasting.
+Such an approach allow us to consider multiple factors that influences tides without directly handling the complex statistical techniques that are usually associated with multivariate forecasting.
 In doing so, we leverage not only astronomical cycles but also meteorological factors such as:

 - Wind speed and direction
 - Atmospheric pressure